These biscuits are a British classic and are often referred to as shortbread piped in a whirl pattern.

-These are mum’s favourite so I thought I would make them for her.
-She said she likes the crunchiness as well as the softness of these biscuits.
+These biscuits are super quick and easy to make and will mean you have fresh warm biscuits in no time at all.
 I am not someone who has got the hang of piping things yet but I like to try and do my best.

 - 200 g slightly salted butter softened